SMRUCC/cell-render/demo/analysis/02.stat/readme.txt

 statistical analysis

-this folder contains the statistical analysis of your data samples, mainly includes the PCA analysis, etc.
+this folder contains the statistical analysis of your data samples, mainly includes the PCA analysis, Dendrogram plot of the samples, etc.